 HMC is then transported from Mandiri's Tenement to the Mandiri Plant which is located 23 km to the South of the Mandiri Tenement, to obtain zircon sand.
-Transportation is via truck.
+Transportation is via truck and this is the responsibility of the contract artisanal miners.

 Mandiri has engaged experienced contract miners on the Mandiri Tenement to extract mineral sand; then concentrate the VHM into HMC; and transport HMC from the Mandiri Tenement to the Mandiri Plant.
 The Mandiri Plant only processes feedstock supplied by its contract miners in compliance with Indonesian mining laws and regulations.
+Mandiri tracks and measures the amount of HMC obtained by the contract artisanal miners.
+There is currently no electronic tracking of the ore processed to produce HMC.